Dysphasic dementia, hereditary

 Dysphasic dementia, hereditary: Symptoms

 The symptoms of Lewy body dementia are similar to those of Alzheimer's disease.
 Similar symptoms include disorientation, and a slowing of the thinking and learning processes, and problems with memory, speaking and communicating, and behavior control.
-This can lead to social withdrawal, difficulties completing familiar tasks, such as dressing and paying bills, and ...more symptoms »
+This can lead to social withdrawal, difficulties completing familiar tasks, such as dressing and paying bills, and wandering and ...more symptoms »

 Dysphasic dementia, hereditary: Treatments